Social Media

 • Breaking off the US portion of the company.
 Consider the 2021 deal between Oracle and Walmart to purchase the US operations of TikTok that eventually fell through.
 Given how much is at stake, TikTok will absolutely explore other avenues before it lets itself get banned.
 There will undoubtedly be eager buyers, too.

-• The company making good on its commitment to security.
+• The company is making good on its commitment to security.
 As noted earlier, TikTok is already making changes to its security team to ensure data privacy for users in the United States.

 The platform has repeatedly emphasized its commitment to protecting user data: